freesewing/freesewing/markdown/dev/tutorials/pattern-design/part3/conclusion/en.md

 Were there areas that were not clear?
 Did I dwell too long on one topic, or rushed through another one too quickly?
-Your feedback helps improve things, so don't be shy and [tell me what you think](https://discord.freesewing.org/).
+Your feedback helps improve things, so don't be shy and tell me what you think.

-If you don't like Discord, you can reach me at joost@freesewing.org
+You can reach me at joost@freesewing.org
 </Comment>